-Cartagena Colombia has become a popular North American tourist destination in recent years.
+Cartagena Colombia has become a popular tourist destination in recent years for Americans.
 If you want to learn a bit more about travel to this Caribbean city, you’ve come to the right place.
 This is Cartagena.

 The historical center is the main tourist attraction in Cartagena and it’s divided up into easy to navigate sections.
 Throughout the centre you’ll find inviting gardens with overgrown trees for you to escape the harsh humid and hot climate.
 Take a seat on any number of benches and simply watch the locals rush by in their every day lives.